Sir Robert Woodford (1383-1455)

 his manors and lands before departing for the wars in France in

-It was no doubt during this time that Mabel's reputation as the `matriach' of the family was created.
+It was at this time that Mabel's reputation as the `matriach' of the family was created.
 Her fame was such that her great-grandson Ralph remembered her name in his will, leaving money to provide for prayers to be said for her soul.

 `Laurence Berkely of Wymonham, Robert Woodeford of Ashby Folville,